AlecFessler/AdaptivePatchingViT/README.md

 ### 2. Dynamic Patch Sampling

-- The affine transformations are used to generate grids for sampling patches from the input image using `grid_sample`.
+- The affine transformations generate grids for sampling patches from the input image using `grid_sample`.
-- Unlike the fixed grid approach, our method allows patches to be sampled from any location within the image.
+- Unlike the fixed grid approach, this method allows patches to be sampled from any location within the image.
 This variability acts as an inherent form of data augmentation and regularization.
-- The selection of patches varies not only across different images but also across training iterations, enabling the model to explore various spatial configurations and focus on regions that are most relevant for the task at hand.
+- Patch selection varies across different images and training iterations, enabling the model to explore various spatial configurations and focus on regions most relevant for the task at hand.

 ### 3. Embedding Positional Information

-- Instead of using fixed positional embeddings, we directly embed the translation parameters generated by the STN.
+- Instead of using fixed positional embeddings, the translation parameters generated by the STN are directly embedded as positional encodings.
-- This approach ensures that the positional information is inherently aligned with the dynamically selected patches, maintaining spatial coherence.
-- By integrating the positional embeddings with the learned translation parameters, the model effectively captures both the content and the spatial context of each patch.
+- This ensures that positional information is aligned with the dynamically selected patches, maintaining spatial coherence.
+By integrating positional embeddings with learned translation parameters, the model captures both the content and spatial context of each patch.

-### STN Architecture Flexibility
+### 4. STN Architecture Flexibility

 The architecture of the Spatial Transformer Network (STN) used to generate the translation parameters is highly flexible.
 For implementing the dynamic patch selection mechanism, the only requirement is that the STN ends with a multi-layer perceptron (MLP) that outputs a 2-dimensional vector corresponding to the translation parameters (`t_x` and `t_y`).

-This flexibility allows you to design the STN according to your specific needs, whether you prefer a simple network for efficiency or a more complex one for capturing intricate spatial relationships.
-The key is that the STN effectively learns to output meaningful translation parameters that guide the dynamic patch selection process.
+This flexibility allows for customization according to specific needs, whether preferring a simple network for efficiency or a more complex one for capturing intricate spatial relationships.
+The key is that the STN effectively learns to output meaningful translation parameters that guide dynamic patch selection.

 ## Advantages of Dynamic Patch Selection

-- **Adaptive Focus**: The model learns to prioritize informative regions within images, potentially leading to better feature representations and improved performance on downstream tasks.
+- **Adaptive Focus**: The model learns to prioritize informative regions within images, allowing the allocation of extra compute to these areas while ignoring less informative parts.
+- **Flexible Scalability**: The mechanism offers flexibility in choosing the number and size of patches.
+This allows for more efficient transformers by selecting patches that cover less than 100% of the image surface area, with only minimal accuracy loss due to intelligent patch selection.
-- **Enhanced Regularization**: The dynamic nature of patch selection introduces variability during training, which can help prevent overfitting and improve the model's ability to generalize.
+- **Stochastic Regularization**: The stochastic nature of patch selection provides inherent regularization, improving generalization and reducing overfitting.
-- **Efficient Positional Encoding**: Embedding the translation parameters simplifies the positional encoding process and aligns positional information with actual patch locations.
+- **Efficient Positional Encoding**: Embedding translation parameters simplifies the positional encoding process and aligns positional information with actual patch locations.

-In summary, Dynamic Patch Selection empowers the Vision Transformer with the ability to adaptively focus on crucial image regions, leveraging spatial information more effectively and enhancing overall performance.
+Dynamic Patch Selection empowers Vision Transformers to adaptively focus on crucial image regions, leveraging spatial information more effectively and improving overall performance and efficiency.

 ## Model Comparison

 ### Dynamic Patch Selection Vision Transformer

-The Dynamic Patch Selection ViT incorporates the STN for flexible and adaptive patch selection, allowing the model to focus on varying regions of the image dynamically.
+The Dynamic Patch Selection ViT incorporates the STN for flexible and adaptive patch selection, allowing the model to dynamically focus on varying regions of the image.
 By embedding the translation parameters as positional encodings, the model maintains spatial awareness aligned with the sampled patches.
-This design promotes better feature learning and potentially improves performance due to its ability to concentrate on informative areas within images.
+This design promotes better feature learning and improves efficiency by intelligently allocating computational resources to important regions.

 ### Standard Vision Transformer

 The standard ViT serves as a baseline model, utilizing a fixed grid of patches and learned positional embeddings corresponding to predetermined locations.
 While effective, this approach treats all image regions equally and may not capitalize on the spatial importance of different areas within an image.
-The comparison aims to highlight the benefits of dynamic patch selection over this conventional method.
+The comparison highlights the scalability limitations and the less efficient use of computational resources in standard transformers.

 ## Results

-We evaluated both models on the CIFAR-10 dataset **without any pretraining**, ensuring a fair comparison by keeping all hyperparameters and model sizes identical.
+Both models were evaluated on the CIFAR-10 dataset **without any pretraining**, ensuring a fair comparison by keeping all hyperparameters and model sizes identical.

 ### Performance Metrics